-VANCOUVER, May 3, 2012 — The Honourable Vic Toews, Minister of Public Safety, today re-affirmed the Harper Government's commitment to support Canadian families through the allocation of 10 MHz of the 700 MHz bandwidth for the use of emergency responders including police, firefighters and paramedics.
+GATINEAU, May 3, 2012 — Senator Jean-Guy Dagenais, on behalf of the Honourable Vic Toews, Minister of Public Safety, today re-affirmed the Harper Government's commitment to support Canadian families through the allocation of 10 MHz of the 700 MHz bandwidth for the use of emergency responders including police, firefighters and paramedics.

 The allocation of 10 MHz for public safety use supports the Communications Interoperability Strategy and Action Plan for Canada, which was released in January 2011 as a result of federal/provincial/territorial collaboration.
 It also supports the front line emergency responders who will be able to use state-of-the-art voice and data wireless communications tools in the performance of their response duties.

 Firefighters, police, and paramedics will be able to link to their colleagues in other agencies across Canada and, when necessary, their counterparts along the Canada-U.S. border.
 The 700 MHz spectrum allows for large amounts of data to be carried at high speed over long distances, and it lessens the potential for communications failures during peak emergency periods.

 “I would like to take this occasion, especially as we are approaching Emergency Preparedness Week, to thank the men and women on the front lines, who put their lives at risk to keep our families and our communities safe,” added Senator Dagenais.